 toasted sesame seeds

-1. In a saucepan, heat the milk and sugar until milk is warm and sugar is dissolved.
-DO NOT BOIL.
+1. In a saucepan, gently heat the milk and sugar until milk is warm and sugar is dissolved.
 Remove from heat and set aside.

 2. In a mixing bowl stir together the flour, baking powder and salt.
+If using the spices listed in the variation, add here.
 Cut in the butter with a pastry blender or a fork, until the mixture looks crumbly.
 Stir in the heated milk - sugar mixture; mix to form a dough.

 3. Place the dough on a lightly floured work surface until knead until it becomes smooth.